ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 ## Objective

-Besides the [three contacts](/pages/account/customer/managing_contacts), you need to provide information on the owner when registering a domain name. "**Owner**" in this context pertains to a person or company holding the usage rights to this domain name (sometimes also referred to as "domain name holder"). **Domain trade** refers to a change of ownership by modifying this information in a legally binding way.
-For example, this process is the mandatory procedure in case of a company changing its name.
+In addition to [contact management](/pages/account/customer/managing_contacts), registering a domain name requires you to enter information on the domain name owner.
+In this context, the **owner** refers to a person, company, organisation or association that owns the rights to this domain name. **Change of ownership** refers to the transfer of ownership rights from one person or company to another. **Owner** information has legal value.
+This process is particularly mandatory if a company changes its name.

 > [!primary]
 >This operation will not move your domain name to another OVHcloud customer account.